-- Sentencing Reform: We must reduce both the number of people entering jails and prisons and the extreme laws and policies that drive extraordinarily long prison terms.
+- Sentencing Reform: We must reduce both the number of people entering jails and prisons and the extreme laws and policies that drive extraordinary long prison terms.

-- Bail Reform: We’re overhauling harmful, unjust, and for-profit bail systems that needlessly lock up millions of people who haven’t been convicted of a crime just because they can’t afford to pay bail.
+- Bail Reform: We’re overhauling harmful, unjust, and profit-seeking bail systems that needlessly lock up millions of people who haven’t been convicted of a crime just because they can’t afford to pay bail.
+We are pressuring equity and insurance companies to divest from the predatory for-profit bail industry.

-- Re-entry: Each year, 650,000 men and women nationwide return from prison to their communities.
+- Re-entry: Each year, 650,000 people nationwide return from prison to their communities.
 Yet the challenges do not end once the prison bars are lifted.
 They face nearly 50,000 federal, state and local legal restrictions that make it difficult to reintegrate back into society.

 - $80 billionThe United States spends over $80 billion on incarceration each year.